bomonike/bomonike.github.io/singularity.md

 He has expressed a desire to enter financial payments (since he was an owner of PayPal).

-As corporations dominate the world, AI will dominate the world.

 ## AI & Robots vs. Human Limitations

-<strong>ASI (Artificial Super-Intelligence)</strong> occurs when human intelligence
+Companies such as Amazon are firing workers enmasse for "poor performance" as a euthamism for not being "competitive" against robots and AI.

+The same week where said Zuckerberg said on the Joe Rogan show "AI will create new jobs", Facebook fired 2,500 workers for <strong>"poor performance"</strong>.

-The age of Artificial Super Intelligence (ASI) will come when machines are able to <strong>self-improve</strong> and innovate without human input.
+The age of <strong>ASI (Artificial Super-Intelligence)</strong> will come when machines are able to <strong>self-improve</strong> and innovate on their own, without human input.

 PROTIP: We think it's naive to say that "retraining" of people will fix the plight of humans.